 The position of Chief Electoral Officer (CEO) was created in 1920 by the Dominion Elections Act.
-The Chief Electoral Officer is appointed by a resolution of the House of Commons.
+The Chief Electoral Officer is appointed for a 10-year non-renewable term by a resolution of the House of Commons.
 He or she reports directly to Parliament and is thus completely independent of the government of the day and all political parties.
-The CEO serves until retirement at age 65 or resignation.
 He or she can be removed from office only for cause, by the Governor General after a joint request following a majority vote by the House of Commons and Senate.

 Mandate of the Chief Electoral Officer